stu6520/photoshop-process-recorder/README.md

 ## ✨ Features

 • Automatically captures frames while you draw
-• Saves frames every few strokes to reduce storage usage
+• Stroke-based capture, auto-pauses capturing when idle
 • Continues recording when reopening the same PSD
 • Renames output folder when the PSD is saved or renamed
-• Exports a high-quality MP4 timelapse when the document is closed
+• Auto-exports a MP4 timelapse when the document is closed
 • Avoids duplicate frames to keep videos clean
-• Optimized for performance on large canvases
+• Half-size canvas capture (roughly A4 canvas @ 300 DPI: ~80–250 KB per frame)

 ---

-## 🖥 Requirements
+## Compatibility

+Tested and verified with:

-- Adobe Photoshop CC (Generator enabled)
+• Adobe Photoshop CC 2014
-- Windows
+• Windows 10

-- FFmpeg
+The plugin uses Photoshop Generator and may work on other CC versions.
+Compatibility may vary depending on Generator behavior and installation type.

 ---